apache/metron/bundles-testing/README.md

 The idea is that we have an integration test module (bundles-test-integration), that deplends on the interface module (bundles-test-integration) but not the implementation.

+The interface is attributed with `@IndexSubclasses`, from the ClassIndex system.
+Any implementing classes will be exposed through the bundle system.

-The implementation (bundles-test-implemenation) is packaged as a bundle (bundles-test-bundle).
+The implementation (bundles-test-implementation) is packaged as a bundle (bundles-test-bundle).

-The integration test loads the implemenation through the bundle system, by interface, and executes its methods.
+The integration test loads the implementation through the bundle system, by interface, and executes its methods.
 The demonstrates the main use case.

 > NOTE: the code for the implementation and bundle are provided, but